eehah5ru/eeefff-org-2-website/en/projects/mystery-covered-with-the-darkness.md

 # *👀 And here is the protocol for the dark-initiator 👀*

-*If you would like to make a dark session, then you write to the keepers of the dark curtains on eeefff.org@gmail.com saying that you invite someone into the dark room at a certain time 👀 The room will function from the 20th to the end of our camp.*
+*If you would like to make a dark session, then you write to the keepers of the dark curtains on eeefff.org@gmail.com or talk privately saying that you invite someone into the dark room at a certain time 👀 The room will function from the 20th to the end of our camp.*

 *The props and scenography of the dark session is limited by your imagination and the above rules.*